Muirfield/pocketmine-plugins/pmimporter/README.md

 * The only target format implemented is McRegion.
 * Anvil maps are silently truncated to be less than 128 blocks high.
   The PocketMine-MP core API only support Y dimensions for 0 to 127.
-* Old Skool formats (i.e PMF v1.3 and MCPE 0.2.0-0.8.1) ignore Entity
+* PMF v1.3 maps do not provide valid Entity data so it is ignored.
-  and Tile information completely.
+* Entity data is converted but it is a bit dodgy.
+This also has to do with the fact that PocketMine itself has incomplete Entity support, so I can not properly test those maps.
 * Support for Tile and Entity in Anvil and McRegion files is dodgy.

 Changes
 ------

-* 1.3:
+* 1.3: OldSkool fixes
-  * ??
+  * Added support for Tiles to PMF maps.
+  * Added support for Tiles and Entities fo MCPE 0.2.0 maps.
+  * Fixed HeightMap calculations in PMF and MCPE 0.2.0 formats
-* 1.2:
+* 1.2: Fixes
   * pmcheck: show height map statistics.
   * pmconvert: offset y coordinates
 * 1.1: OldSkool release
-  * Added support for maps from Minecraft Pocket Edition 0.8.1 or earlier.
+  * Added support for maps from Minecraft Pocket Edition 0.2.0 - 0.8.1
   * Added support for PMF maps from PocketMine v1.3.
 * 1.0 : First release